 Last Saturday we posted Chapter 3: How Not To Become A Christian Doormat.

-Love Like Jesus is due to be published later this year.
-If you’re interested in serving as a beta reader send me an email at firstname.lastname@example.org.
+Love Like Jesus is due to be published in January of 2020..
+If you’re interested in serving on the launch team send me an email at email@example.com.

 Chapter 4 — Jim Bakker, Billy Graham, And A Sinking Man

 I Hated Jim Bakker

 I hated Jim Bakker.
 You know, the guy who was married to Tammy Faye.
 Jim was a televangelist to millions.
 Jim was a man who created a four square mile Christian theme park.
 Jim was also a man who sunk down to incredible lows.
 Jim Bakker was the man who admitted to having sex with his young secretary, and whose life hit bottom when he was convicted of fraud and sentenced to 45 years in prison.
 From my perspective, Jim Bakker had a love for money more than a love of Christ.
 He lacked honesty and integrity.
 And he had a sex scandal thrown in for good measure.
 He was everything Jesus Christ is not.
 He misrepresented our Lord to millions.

 One day while Bakker was cleaning toilets in prison, a guard interrupted him.
 He thought he might be in some kind of trouble, but he soon found out he was pulled away from his toilet cleaning duties because Billy Graham was there to visit him.
 Bakker walked into the room looking and smelling like, well, like a convict who was just interrupted from cleaning toilets.
 But Billy Graham held out his arms and embraced Jim Bakker.
 He told him he loved him.
 They talked.
 Then they prayed.